 When a court case is to be appealed, it is brought before a higher court.
 The higher court does not look at new evidence, instead it will review objected issues found in the lower court trial.

 To stay the judgment, the court will often require some type of security.
 This security ensures that the interest of the judgement debtor by the delay of the execution of the judgement and the debtor’s ability to satisfy the judgement is not impaired or altered during the appeal process.

-The Premium amount of the surety bond is determined by the amount of the judgement, plus any interest and any other costs.
+The Premium amount of an appeal surety bond or superdeas surety bond is determined by the amount of the judgement, plus any interest and any other costs.
 Appeal bonds require 100% collateral and must be provided prior to the bond being issued.